vns-shanshan/django-crud-app-cashpro/README.md

 - **Read**: Users can view all transactions by clicking on the _All Transactions_ or view a transaction detail.
 - **Update**: Users can update a transaction's note field.
 - **Delete**: Users can remove any comments they made.
-- **Sign In**: Users can sign in to view their profile and transaction they made.
+- **Sign In**: Users can sign in to view their profile and transactions they made.
-- **Sign Up**: Users can sign up to create and account and redirect to their profile page.
+- **Sign Up**: Users can sign up to create an account and redirect to their profile page.

 ### Technologies Used: